MicrosoftDocs/security/zero-trust/azure-infrastructure-paas.md

 Also, as part of this deployment, you should ensure that the service-specific firewall is set to deny inbound traffic.
 This will deny any attempts at public ingress.

-For the Azure SQL database, you'll need to [manage its server-level IP firewall rules](/azure/azure-sql/database/firewall-configure).
+For the Azure SQL database, [manage its server-level IP firewall rules](/azure/azure-sql/database/firewall-configure).
 Ensure that *Public network access* is set to **Disable** from the networking panel in the Azure portal.

 For the Azure Application Service, adding the private endpoint sets its service level firewall to block inbound access by default.
 For more information, see [Using Private Endpoints for App Service apps](/azure/app-service/networking/private-endpoint).

 ### Deploy VNet integration for egress

-In addition to the private endpoints for ingress, you'll also need to enable VNet integration.
+In addition to the private endpoints for ingress, enable VNet integration.
 Each App Service Plan can have VNet integration enabled and doing so allocates a whole subnet for the App Service.
 For more information, see [Integrate your app with an Azure VNet](/azure/app-service/overview-VNet-integration).

 To configure your App Service, see [Enable VNet integration in Azure App Service](/azure/app-service/configure-VNet-integration-enable).
 Ensure that you are placing it in your subnet designated for egress.

 ### DNS considerations

-As part of using private endpoints, you'll need to enable DNS resolution of the resources' FQDNs to their new private IP addresses.
+As part of using private endpoints, enable DNS resolution of the resources' FQDNs to their new private IP addresses.
 For the instructions to implement this in a variety of ways, see [Private Endpoint DNS configuration](/azure/private-link/private-endpoint-dns).

 > [!NOTE]
 > DNS resolution needs to apply to all traffic.
 Resources in the same VNet won't be able to resolve unless they are using the correct DNS zones.